Entry-Level Occupational Therapy

 No GRE required.
 Apply for fall term.
 View application process & deadlines

-• Earn your OTD in three years and six months of full-time study.
+• Earn your OTD in three years of full-time study.

 • Acquire an entry-level doctorate degree in Occupational Therapy if you hold a baccalaureate or master’s degree in a discipline other than occupational therapy.